-The Darfur refugees in Chad camp were farmers before they fled Sudan in 2003.
-They are depending on the World Food Program for food, which hardly cover their need.
-While rations are low, as a result, they requested urgent assistance from the Darfur Women Network in establishing small-scale farming and home gardening projects to produce their own food.
-The project will provide 1000 refugee families with rented land, seeds, and equipment, and finance to secure their food and to empower themselves.
+Darfur refugees were farmers before they fled Sudan in 2003.
+They are dependent on the World Food Program for food, but rations are low so the provisions do not cover their need.
+Refugees requested urgent assistance from the DWN in establishing small-scale farming and home gardening projects to produce their own food.
+The project will provide 1000 refugee families with rented land, seed and equipment they need to produce flourishing communities, agricultural security and personal empowerment.

-The project will provide the most vulnerable groups including women, people with disabilities, the elderly, and widows with financial assistance, land, seeds, and administering equipment to produce their own food.
-Thus, they will secure their own food to enhance self-sufficiency.
-The farmers will to be trained on self-sufficient and build capacity by forming working groups, teaching marketing skills, keeping records of production, paying the rent, and evaluating their small-scale farm.
+The Food Security and Agriculture Program will provide vulnerable groups, including women, people with disabilities, the elderly and widows with financial assistance, land, seed and equipment to produce their own food.
+The farmers will to be trained in agricultural working groups, taught marketing skills, record keeping of food production, financial accountability and evaluation of agricultural success.

 By 2017, the first target group of 800 women and 100 men will be will be trained in agricultural working groups, taught marketing skills, record keeping of food production, financial accountability and evaluation of agricultural success.
 We know that with your support, we can assist these incredibly brave individuals to rebuild their farms and reestablish successful farming communities once again claiming food security and agricultural independence.